ThomasWilshaw/olive/architecture.md

 Contains code for managing audio playback and display.

 ### /cli
-Manmges the command line interface.
+Manages the command line interface.

 ### /codec
 The code here manages the encoding and decoding of all media (video, images and audio).
 Olive